Skip to main content

 • verify travel documents and provide boarding passes

-• weigh baggage and collect any excess weight charges
+• weigh luggage and collect any excess weight charges

-• take care of children travelling alone, VIPs and people who need special assistance
+• take care of children travelling alone, VIPs and people who need assistance

 Working environment